strubell/11-767/labs/lab2-project-workshop.md

 ===
 The goal of this lab is for you to give and receive peer feedback on project outlines before writing up your proposal.

-**You can find your team's reviewing assignments in the first sheet [here](https://docs.google.com/spreadsheets/d/1_pw_lYkFutMjuL1_j6RdxNyQlj7LvF_f5eEKr1Qm-w0/edit?usp=sharing).
-The second sheet contains links to all teams' outlines to review.
-Once you have reviewed an outline, please enter a link to your review (e.g. a Google Doc, public github repo, etc.) in the third sheet.**
+- **You can find your team's reviewing assignments in the first sheet [here](https://docs.google.com/spreadsheets/d/1_pw_lYkFutMjuL1_j6RdxNyQlj7LvF_f5eEKr1Qm-w0/edit?usp=sharing).**
+- **The second sheet contains links to all teams' outlines to review.**
+- **Once you have reviewed an outline, please enter a link to your review (e.g. a Google Doc, public github repo, etc.) replacing your team name in the corresponding other team's row in the third sheet.**

 Here's a reminder of what your completed project proposal should include: